shimms/pow/README.md

                ERRR
                G       Knock Out Rails & Rack Apps Like A Superhero.

+## pow has been deprecated - migrate to puma-dev

+0.6.0 was the most recent, and likely final, release for the forseeable future.
+Check out [puma-dev](https://github.com/puma/puma-dev#readme) for a contemporary alternative.

 ## Pow is a zero-config Rack server for Mac OS X.